hbctraining/main/registrations/AllFunders-Introduction-to-Spatial-Transcriptomics.md

 ### **Who should attend?**

-Harvard-affiliated researchers who have attended our Introduction to R workshop (or have working knowledge of R), and want to learn:
+Harvard-affiliated researchers who have attended our Introduction to R workshop (or have working knowledge of R), and want to learn to:

-- Experimental design best practices of current spatial transcriptomics technologies
+- Establish experimental design best practices of current spatial transcriptomics technologies
-- Data loading and quality control of Visium HD samples
+- Load Visium HD cancer samples to perform QC and standard analyses
-- Standard single-cell workflows adapted for spatial data, including highly variable gene selection, PCA, UMAP, kNN and clustering
+- Annotate celltypes with deconvolution
-- Cell type annotation with deconvolution using RCTD for sequencing-based technologies
+- Calculate spatial-specific values that utilizes the physical location of cells on the tissue, including spatially variable genes and spatially constrained clusters
-- Spatial-specific analyses that utilize the physical location of bins/cells on the tissue
+- Quantify ligand-receptor interactions with cell-cell communication analyses

 ---